-The Vikings were one of the most feared civilizations that existed many years ago.
-They have stuck in our minds as bloodthirsty invaders raping and pillaging without any mercy.
+The Vikings were one of the most feared civilizations many years ago, and they have stuck in our minds as bloodthirsty invaders raping and pillaging without mercy.
 Still, apart from depicting them only in this way, perhaps we should know more about these people to understand why they are so famous even today.

 Many people think Vikings have been pagans who believed in many gods and worshipped them all.
 Still, they had adopted some elements from Christianity and created interesting stories to fit their needs.

-- One such thing was Valhalla: the place where brave and heroic men (and sometimes women) traveled after death if they died in battle while defending their honour or Odin’s treasure (the famous ring).
+One such thing was Valhalla: the place where brave and heroic men (and sometimes women) traveled after death if they died in battle while defending their honor or Odin’s treasure (the famous ring).

 Is Ragnarok the end of the world as we know it?
-Well, this ancient Norse prophecy predicts that one day a monstrous wolf will appear and start eating everything in its path.
+This ancient Norse prophecy predicts that one day a monstrous wolf will appear and start eating everything in its path.

 - Eventually, Fenrir will receive an injury that will kill him shortly after.